 The importance of a resume is that it prepares you for an interview because most hiring managers see your resume, get attached to what you’ve done and will like to see your appearance for a clearer view.

 3.Sell Your Skill

 The importance of a resume is to sell your skill well.
 A well-detailed resume gets to sell the skills you’ve acquired by letting the recruiters know all that you have possessed through different jobs and use them for the growth of the company.

 Another importance of a resume is that it gets you an interview.
 Again, this is a major importance of a resume, and it gets you an interview to present how you can grow the brand with your skill.

 For better chances, you have to present a resume that delivers every of your experience and achievements to managers who can’t access you online.

 Many people have learned how to create a good LinkedIn profile and a convincing resume.
-We are organising a webinar soon.
-To get more information about the webinar, send us a message on Whatsapp.
+We organise webinars on similar topics.
+To get more information about webinars on career growth, send us a message on Whatsapp.

 Why You Shouldn’t Substitute LinkedIn for Resume

 Should you substitute LinkedIn for your resume?
 No, you shouldn’t.
 LinkedIn is a great platform, but your resume is a great profile.
 The idea is to not only depend on having a LinkedIn profile but also build on both and have what recruiters seek right in your palm.
 Your resume is your backup plan.